rrmina/fast-neural-style-pytorch/README.md

 ```
 **Options**
 * `STYLE_TRANSFORM_PATH`: path of the pre-trained weights of the the transformation network.
 Sample pre-trained weights are availabe in `transforms` folder, including their implementation parameters.
+* `PRESERVER_COLOR`: set to `True` if you want to preserve the original image's color after applying style transfer.
+Default value is `False`

 ## Stylizing Videos
 **`video.py`**: Extracts all frames of a video, apply fast style transfer on each frames, and combine the styled frames into an output video.
 The output video doesn't retain the original audio.
 Optionally, you may use FFmpeg to merge the output video and the original video's audio.